PellelNitram/OnlineHTR/README.md

 ## 🚀 Quickstart

-The following explanation sets you up to use both `src/draw_and_predict_sample.py` and `src/draw_and_store_sample.py` to both predict your own handwritten text and to store it.
+The following explanation sets you up to use the scripts `src/draw_and_predict_sample.py` and `src/draw_and_store_sample.py` to predict your own handwritten text as shown in the 📺 project demo and to store the written sample, respectively:

 1. Install the project according to [the installation section](#installation) in this README and activate the corresponding environment.
-2. Download the model weights [here](http://lellep.xyz/blog/online-htr.html#download_weights) and place it in `models/dataIAMOnDB_featuresLinInterpol20DxDyDtN_decoderGreedy`.
+2. Download the model weights [here](http://lellep.xyz/blog/online-htr.html#download_weights) and place it in `models/dataIAMOnDB_featuresLinInterpol20DxDyDtN_decoderGreedy/` after unpacking it.
-3. Invoke the following command from the root of this repository: `bash scripts/train_dataIAMOnDB_featuresLinInterpol20DxDyDtN_decoderGreedy.sh`.
+3. Invoke the following command from the root of this repository: `python scr/draw_and_predict_sample.py`.

 If you want to store your own handwriting sample in a CSV file, then execute `python src/draw_and_store_sample.py`.

 ## 🏋️ Training from scratch

 1. Follow installation procedure provided in [Installation](#installation).
-2. Set up the training data as described [in the training data](#training-data) section below.
+2. Set up the training data as described [in the training data](#training-data) section.
 3. Start training with `bash scripts/train_dataIAMOnDB_featuresLinInterpol20DxDyDtN_decoderGreedy.sh` from repository root directory after you activated the conda environment that you use.

 ## Installation

 This repository uses a conda environment in which packages are installed using pip.

-Follow these steps to install this package:
+Follow these steps from the root of the repository to install this package:

 1. `conda create --prefix <path> python=3.10.11`
 2. `conda activate <path>`
 3. `pip3 install torch torchvision torchaudio`
 4. `pip install -r requirements.txt`
 5. `pip install -e .` (do not forget the dot, `.`)
-6. `make test` to confirm that installation was successful
+6. `make test` to confirm that installation was successful.
+Alternatively, you can run `make test-full` to run all tests including the slow ones.

 ## Training data

 [IAM On-Line Handwriting Database](https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database) is used as training and validation data.
 Register on their website to download the dataset for free.
 Afterwards, place the following folders and files from their dataset in this repository's subfolder `data/datasets/IAM-OnDB`:

 1. Download the following files that are listed on the above stated dataset website: `data/original-xml-part.tar.gz`, `data/writers.xml`, `data/lineStrokes-all.tar.gz`, `data/lineImages-all.tar.gz`, `data/original-xml-all.tar.gz`, `data/forms.txt` & `ascii-all.tar.gz`.
-2. Extract the content of each of those files into the `{data_dir}/datasets/IAM-OnDB/<file_base_name>` folder where `<file_base_name>` denote the basenames of all downloaded files.
+2. Extract the content of each of those files into the `data/datasets/IAM-OnDB/<file_base_name>` folder where `<file_base_name>` denote the basenames of each of the downloaded files.
 3. This is how it should look like:

 ```